Originally Web posted Monday, 15 April 2013.

 Historically this article recommended omitting the Key Usage Extension (KUE), which worked great on all OSes and their bundled Mail/Keychain Access/Certificate Assistant all the way from OS 10.4 Tiger through OS 10.11 El Capitan.
 As of OS 10.12 Sierra, Apple requires S/MIME certificates to have a proper KUE, else Mail will not accept them and secure email won’t work.
-As of 27 August 2017, all individual OS pages have been updated with this information, so any newly-made certificates should work all the way from 10.4 through at least 10.12 and likely later.
-There is no known workaround to get existing KUE-less certificates to work in Mail 10 for Sierra.
+As of 27 August 2017, all individual OS pages have been updated with this information, so any newly-made certificates should work all the way from 10.4 through at least 10.13 and likely later.
+There is no known workaround to get existing KUE-less certificates to work in Mail 10 for Sierra or newer.

 If you have solid, well-tested/researched information regarding S/MIME and other products and you can see that the certificate settings i’m recommending will prevent Mac systems from interoperating with this/these other systems you know quite a bit about, i’ll appreciate learning what you know, and perhaps looking into adding needed information to this article series to enhance interoperation beyond Macintosh computers running OS X and using Apple Mail.